pop-pipi/Unity-RL-Traffic-Controller/README.md

 ### Contributing Notes
 - Contributes must use Git LFS when commiting to this repo, running this command in the project directory `git lfs install --local` (note if you have installed Git LFS on your OS previously using `git lfs install` then this step is not required)

+### Other Tips
+- The powerpoint file included in the project was used to create the intersection image.
+Feel free to play around with it and create other intersections (Please note adding Paths with waypoints, traffic lights, etc. is not documented - although there may be some minor direct in the source code.
+Refer to the Sample Scene for how the different components should be laid out)